zachlp2016/little_shop/stories.md

 ```
 [ ] done

-User Story 37
-All Merchants fulfill items on an order
+User Story 38, All Merchants fulfill items on an order

 When all items in an order have been "fulfilled" by their merchants
-The order status changes from "pending" to "complete"
+The order status changes from "pending" to "shipped"
 ```

 ---

 ## Merchant Dashboard
 This is the landing page when a merchant logs in.
 Here, they will see their contact information (but cannot change it), some statistics, and a list of pending orders that require the merchant's attention.

 ### Admins can act on behalf of merchants
 Admin users will see more information on the "/merchants" route that all users see.
 For example, on this page, an admin user can navigate to each merchant's dashboard under a route like "/admin/merchants/7".
 This will allow the admin to perform every action that the merchant themselves can perform.
 Admin users can also "downgrade" a merchant account to become a user account.

 ```
 [ ] done

-User Story 38
-Merchant Dashboard Show Page
+User Story 39, Merchant Dashboard Show Page

 As a merchant user
 When I visit my dashboard ("/dashboard")